JeffersonLab/clas12-epics/tools/cagw/README.md

 ## CA Gateway Files
 * gateway.access - defines access security rules used by the gateway
 * gateway.pvlist - defines allowed PVs
+* cagwStats.opi  - opi for display gateway stats
+  * found in apps/css_share/misc
+  * fd, quitFlag, and quitServerFlag are not shown